 Vested interests do not want the Dalits to own land and other assets as it would affect their production process where they will not be able to find labourers at cheap cost.

 Citing the case of West Bengal, she said that when land reforms were implemented, 50 per cent of 13 lakh acres of land were given to Dalit families, out of which 37.5 per cent were given to either Dalit women or as joint ownership of pattas.
 Because of the right to land, women in Bengal were able to defy the patriarchal norms and boundaries and were able to enter public and political spheres.

-Seven-time MLA, A. S. Ponnammal, was felicitated with an award, she in her speech said that women should be encouraged to enter politics and shared her political experience and recollected some memorable moments in her career.
+Seven-time MLA A. S. Ponnammal was felicitated with an award.
+In her speech, she said that women should be encouraged to enter politics and shared her political experience and recollected some memorable moments in her career.